CodeboxIDE/codebox/README.md

 Use this command to run and open Codebox IDE.
 By default, Codebox uses GIT to identify you, you can use the option ```--email=john.doe@gmail.com``` to define the email you want to use during GIT operations.

-Others comand line options are available and can be list with: ```codebox --help```.
+Other command line options are available and can be list with: ```codebox --help```.
 For deeper configuration, take a look at the documentation about [environment variables](http://help.codebox.io/ide/env.html).

 #### Command line options